An argument is valid if the truth of the premises

 word “impossible” mean in this context?
 Is it natural

-impossibility?
 Or, again, purely logical (i.e., syntactic)?

 Similarly,

-how do we recognise the soundness and validity of arguments?
-Again,
+how do we recognise the soundness

-through semantic connections or through logical (syntactic) form alone?
+through logical (syntactic) form alone?
+More interestingly, does the

-More interestingly, does the logical (syntactic) run entirely free of
+logical (syntactic) run entirely free of the semantic?

-Modal logic is implied by propositional and predicate logic.
+is implied by propositional

 That is, with words such as “necessarily” and “possible”,